- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 Causes ST segment elevation and Q-wave formation in contiguous leads, either:

 There is usually reciprocal ST depression in the electrically opposite leads.
+For example, STE in the high lateral leads I + aVL typically produces reciprocal ST depression in lead III (see example below).

 Follow the links above to find out more about the different STEMI patterns.